-Concordia University Online Nurse Practitioner Programs – FNP, AGPCNP
+Concordia University Online Nurse Practitioner Programs

-Concordia University offers four online nurse practitioner programs with two specializations: Family Nurse Practitioner (FNP) and Adult-Gerontology Primary Care Nurse Practitioner (AGPCNP).
-The degrees offered are a Master of Science in Nursing (MSN) program, RN to BSN to MSN Completion program, BSN to DNP, and a Post-Master’s Certificate program.
-These programs provide 100% online coursework with practicums at approved facilities local to the student, and one to three required campus visits.
+Concordia University offers three online nurse practitioner programs with two specializations: family nurse practitioner (FNP) and adult-gerontology primary care nurse practitioner (AGPCNP).
+The degrees offered are a master of science in nursing (MSN) program, a BSN-to-DNP program, and a post-master’s certificate program.
+In addition to these, there is also a post-master’s certificate program in psychiatric mental health nurse practitioner (PMHNP).
+These programs offer 100 percent online coursework, accompanied by practicums at approved facilities located near the student, and require one to three campus visits.

-Adult-gerontology primary care nurse practitioners work with patients from adolescence through adulthood and into the later stages of life.
+Adult-gerontology primary care nurse practitioners (AGPCNPs) work with patients from adolescence through adulthood and into the later stages of life.
 Like FNPs, AGPCNPs have the ability to prescribe medications, diagnose and treat chronic and acute diseases, and implement preventive care.
 The primary care focus is on a healthy lifestyle, disease prevention, and management of care for a more productive, fulfilling life for the patient.

 The online coursework, local practicums, and one to three campus requirements make this a flexible program for students in various work/family life circumstances.
 Graduates of the Concordia programs will be prepared to take the national certification exam for their respective specialization.